 CIT’s receive training in child development, communication skills, program planning, team building, public speaking, leadership skills, and more.
 In addition, your group of CITs will have opportunities to decide in what areas you receive training.

 CIT’s will receive time off daily in addition to times where all of the CITs will leave camp together.
+Second session you will receive time off along with counselors.

 As a CIT, you are allowed to use your phones during off times and evenings before going to bed.
 Lockers will be provided in which you will put your cell phone during times that you are working.
 Campers at CYJ are not permitted cell phones, and as a rule of thumb, we don’t use our phones while working with the campers.